Event security and emergency management

 In planning your event, it is essential to manage security and plan for emergency management.
 Different types, scale and scope of events require different levels of security and emergency planning.

-A Security Management Plan must be submitted with all Entertainment Events Permit applications.
+A Security Management Plan may need to be submitted with your Entertainment Events Permit application.
 Your security management plan should cover:

 - cash security

 - asset protection